kpedro88/docker-singularity-hats/_episodes/19-apptainer-advanced.md

 exercises: 20
 questions:
 - "How do I modify the default behavior of Apptainer when entering a container?"
+- "How can I submit batch jobs when inside an Apptainer container?"
 - "How can I use Apptainer when I'm already inside an Apptainer container?"
 objectives:
 - "Learn how to add custom prompts to your shell logon file and detect if you're inside a container."
+- "Learn how to run commands on the host machine while still inside a container."
 - "Learn how to tell if your Apptainer installation can run nested containers (Apptainer-in-Apptainer)."
 ---